neherlab/pangraph/dev/design/merge.md

   `PangraphNode::{block_id, path_id}`, and `PangraphPath::nodes`.
-- **Assert injectivity.** After relabeling, the three maps must have the same lengths as before (a hash collision inside one graph would silently drop entities) and the resulting id sets must be disjoint from the left graph's. `make_disjoint` bumps the salt and retries if not; this is astronomically unlikely with `XxHash64`, but the check is cheap.
+- **Assert injectivity.** After relabeling, the three maps must have the same lengths as before (a hash collision inside one graph would silently drop entities) and the resulting id sets must be disjoint from the left graph's.
+Both are hard errors: at ~2^-64 per pair neither happens in practice, but the alternative is one graph silently overwriting a block of the other during the join.
+There is deliberately no retry-with-another-salt path — it would be unreachable code guarding against an event that cannot realistically occur.
 - Path ids are assigned as `path_id_offset + rank`, where `rank` is the position in the graph's existing (sorted) path key order, and `path_id_offset` is `max(left path ids) + 1`.
 This keeps ids contiguous and keeps the right graph's genomes in their original relative order, after all of the left graph's.
+It also means **path ids cannot collide at all** — every one of them is strictly greater than every path id of the left graph — so only block and node ids are at risk.
+  Since the assignment is by rank rather than derived from the previous id, relabeling the same graph twice does not shift its path ids any further.
 - Relabeling is deterministic: `utils::id::id` uses `XxHash64` with a fixed seed.

 ---